wp-plugins/simple-youtube-embed/readme.txt

 none

 == Changelog ==

+= 1.0.3 =
+* Simple YouTube Embed is now compatible with WordPress 4.3

 = 1.0.2 =
 * Fixed "black bars" that would show up on the sides of the video and thumbnail